 How value is created

-- Financial inclusion and in-built discipline and control for 0.8 million customers.
+- Financial inclusion and in-built discipline and control for all customers.

 - Help for customers coping with cost of living pressures while wages remain subdued.

 - Improving quality of book as customer numbers fall.